Consent to Adoption: What Biological Parents Need to Know

-- Consent may be given any time after the child's birth: Alaska, Arkansas, California, Colorado, Delaware, Georgia, Indiana, Maine, Maryland, Michigan, North Carolina, North Dakota, Oklahoma, South Carolina, Wisconsin, Wyoming;
+- Consent may be given any time after the child's birth: Alabama, Alaska, Arkansas, Delaware, District of Columbia, Georgia, Indiana, Maine, Maryland, Michigan, North Carolina, North Dakota, Oklahoma, South Carolina, Wisconsin, and Wyoming;

-- Birth father may give consent any time before or after child's birth: Alabama, Delaware, Hawaii, Indiana, Louisiana, Nevada, New Jersey, North Carolina, Oklahoma, Pennsylvania, Texas, Virginia;
+- Birth father may give consent any time before or after child's birth: Delaware, Indiana, Louisiana, Nevada, New Jersey, North Carolina, Oklahoma, Pennsylvania, Texas, and Virginia;

-- Three-day waiting period before consent may be executed: Arizona, District of Columbia, Illinois, Iowa, Kentucky, Minnesota, Mississippi, Montana, Nevada, New Hampshire, New Jersey, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia;
+- Three-day waiting period before consent may be executed: Arizona, Illinois, Iowa, Kentucky, Minnesota, Mississippi, Montana, Nevada, New Hampshire, New Jersey, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia;

-- Mother may consent before birth of child, but must reaffirm after child's birth: Alabama and Hawaii.
+- Mother may consent before birth of the child but must reaffirm after child's birth: Alabama and Hawaii.